danhlutz/code_red/class_02.md

 * What are the unique letters in the name?
 * How many times do those letters appear?
 * And if you're feeling really ambitious, is your name a **PALINDROME**?
+* Maybe you have other cool features you'd love to add to this cool new app -- like telling someone the vowels that appear in their name.
+Your imagination is the limit here.

 Here are some hints to get you started:
 * Use the python function raw_input to ask for the name.
 It works like this